Keatley Creek archaeological site: Village life

 At some point, however, wood would become dangerously old, and vermin could infest portions of the roof and floor.
 In these cases, good timbers would be salvaged and the old roof burned down.
 Families returning from late warm-season food-gathering trips would then rebuild roofs and floors before they re-inhabited the houses.
 Sometimes rebuilding involved removing all of the burned roof materials and scraping out the old floors.
 At other times, as with many Bridge River houses, the people would remove burned and collapsed roof materials but not the floors.
 Instead, they would import new sediments and dump them over the old floors, thereby preserving an even more detailed record of household life over multiple generations.

 It is worth noting that the Keatley Creek and Bridge River sites have some differences in pit-house formation.
 At Keatley Creek, houses generally consist of the final inhabitant's floor; previous floors and roofs have been re-deposited on rims.
 Keatley Creek society was part of the spectrum of complex gatherer-hunter-fisher societies.
-Such sedentism is widespread in the archaeological record (such as the Middle Jōmon culture of Japan, the northern European Mesolithic, the Natufian of the Near East, the Thule tradition of North America's Western Arctic, etc.).
+Such sedentism is widespread in the archaeological record (such as the Middle Jōmon culture of Japan, the northern European Mesolithic, the Natufian of the Near East, and the Thule tradition of North America's Western Arctic).
 At the same time, the pit-house villages along the Mid-Fraser are arguably "among the largest hunter-gatherer settlements recorded anywhere in the world for any period.
 They are much larger than most, if not all, prehistoric villages on the adjacent Northwest Coast.
 The only precontact settlements of comparable size within the modern borders of Canada were the horticultural Iroquoian villages of southern Ontario."